arwa1551/Blockchain-nd-project8-partA/README.md

+# Architect a Blockchain Supply Chain Solution - Part A

 For this project, I picked a Tuna Fishing supply chain and architect a DApp (Decentralized Application) authenticity management system backed by the Ethereum platform.